Solar Panel Cleaning ROI Calculator

 Sanity-check total: 5 + 5 + 0.5 = 10.5

-The table below changes only System Size (kW): while keeping the other example values constant.
-The “scenario total” is shown as a simple comparison metric so you can see sensitivity at a glance.
+The table below changes only System Size (kW): while keeping the other solar example values constant.
+The “scenario total” is just a quick proxy for how the cleaning assumptions shift from one case to another, so you can see sensitivity at a glance.

 | Scenario | System Size (kW): | Other inputs | Scenario total (comparison metric) | Interpretation |